-Looking ahead to the 2021 college football season: Odds, best bets and predictions for the National Championship
+College football futures betting: Odds, best bets and predictions for the National Championship

-Football season is approaching, and a somewhat normal 2021 college campaign will be a welcome sight.
+College football season is here, and a somewhat normal 2021 college campaign will be a welcome sight.
 Hey, at least we had a season in 2020; that’s a lot better than nothing!
 But it wasn’t the same, with conference-only schedules, some teams deciding not to play, all kinds of game cancellations, and little to no fans in attendance.
 It just didn’t feel right — but don’t tell that to Alabama.

 Will the Tide go back-to-back?
 Let’s take a look at the odds and discuss what could be in store for the 2021 college football season.